ngmor/turtlebot3-ekf-slam/nuslam/README.md

         * `x` - Kalman filter process noise for x coordinate.
         * `y` - Kalman filter process noise for y coordinate.
     * `sensor_noise` - Kalman filter sensor noise.
+    * `clusters` - parameters to control the supervised learning clustering algorithm.
+      * `visualize` - Controls whether clustered points are published as markers.
+      * `threshold` - Euclidean distance between points to be considered part of the same cluster.
+    * `circles` - parameters to control the unsupervised learning circle regression algorithm.
+      * `visualize` - Controls whether fit circles are published as markers.
+      * `classification` - parameters for classification of clusters as circles or not circles.
+        * `mean_min` - Minimum mean angle for considering a cluster a circle (deg).
+        * `mean_max` - Maximum mean angle for considering a cluster a circle (deg).
+        * `std_dev_max` - Maximum standard deviation for considering a cluster a circle (deg).
+      * `radius_min` - Radius minimum for considering a circle fit as a legitimate circle.
+      * `radius_max` - Radius maximum for considering a circle fit as a legitimate circle.
+    * `mahalanobis` - parameters to control the Mahalanobis distance data association algorithm.
+      * `threshold` - Mahalanobis distance threshold for a new landmark.

 ## Collaboration
 I worked with the following people on this package: